StudyBahn/StudyBahn/Summer Semester/Applied Maths/Abdulraman Mostafa/README.md

 # "Math is always about understanding and practice.
-Thus, you have to solve as many problems from the book as you could."
+Thus, you have to solve as many problems from the book as you can."

-Author: # Abdulrahman Mostafa
+Author: Abdulrahman Mostafa

-Instructor: # Prof. Megill
+Instructor: Prof. Megill

-Semester: # SS 2022
+Semester: SS 2022